-Chapter 2: Burning Plasma Physics: Foundations Definition and status
+Burning Plasma Physics: Foundations

+Definition and status

-The subprogram Foundations encompasses fundamental and applied research pertaining to the magnetic confinement of plasmas with emphasis on ITER and future burning plasmas.
-Both experimental and theoretical contributions are included in Foundations with the key objectives being to establish the scientific basis for the optimization of approaches to magnetic confinement fusion based on the tokamak (including the spherical torus), develop a predictive understanding of burning plasma behavior, and develop technologies that will enhance the performance of both existing and next-step machines.
+The Foundations subprogram encompasses fundamental and applied research pertaining to the magnetic confinement of plasmas with emphasis on ITER and future burning plasmas.
+Both experimental and theoretical contributions are included in Foundations.
+The key objectives are to establish the scientific basis for the optimization of approaches to magnetic confinement fusion based on the tokamak (including the spherical torus), increase the predictive understanding of burning plasma behavior, and develop technologies that enhance the performance of both existing and next-step machines.

-The existing elements of the subprogram are:
+The elements of the subprogram are:

-a) The research and operations of three major U.S. machines, the DIII-D tokamak located at General Atomics, the National Spherical Torus Experiment Upgrade (NSTX-U) at Princeton Plasma Physics Laboratory (PPPL), and the C-MOD tokamak at the Massachusetts Institute of Technology (MIT).
-Infrastructure improvements to these facilities are included, but activities pertaining to steady-state operation and fusion nuclear science are part of the Long Pulse category.

-- b) Theory and Scientific Discovery Through Advanced Computing (SciDAC) activities. - c) Smaller tokamak projects. - d) Heating, fueling and transient mitigation research.
+- The research and operations of three major U.S. machines-the DIII-D tokamak located at General Atomics, the National Spherical Torus Experiment Upgrade (NSTX-U) at Princeton Plasma Physics Laboratory (PPPL), and the C-Mod tokamak at the Massachusetts Institute of Technology (MIT).
+Infrastructure improvements to these facilities are included, but activities pertaining to steady-state operation and fusion nuclear science are part of the Long Pulse category; - Theory and Scientific Discovery Through Advanced Computing (SciDAC) activities; - Smaller tokamak projects; and - Heating, fueling and transient mitigation research.

 The DIII-D research goal is to establish the scientific basis for the optimization of the tokamak approach (Advanced Tokamak) to magnetic confinement.
 DIII-D research activities also address near-term scientific issues critical to the successful construction of ITER, including tests of the feasibility of disruption mitigation and ELM reduction on ITER and developing the scientific basis for both the standard operating scenario to achieve high-gain fusion and the more advanced long-pulse operating scenario.
 These issues are also pertinent to the mission of a future FNFS.
 Present activities also include experimental validation of transport theoretical models and testing the simultaneous achievement of high-performance core plasmas with fusion-relevant edge scenarios.

-The primary mission of the NSTX-U subprogram element is to evaluate the potential of the low-aspect ratio tokamak, or spherical torus, to achieve the sustained high performance required for a Fusion Nuclear Science Facility.
+The primary mission of the NSTX-U subprogram element is to evaluate the potential of the low-aspect ratio tokamak, or spherical torus, to achieve the sustained high performance required for an FNSF.
 ITER-relevant research on NSTX-U includes energetic particle behavior and high-beta disruption control.
-Innovative plasma-material-interface (PMI) solutions are another important element of this program.
-The ITER-relevant research will also address energetic particle behavior and high- β disruption control.
+Innovative plasma-material-interaction (PMI) solutions are another important element of this program.
+The ITER-relevant research will also address energetic particle behavior and high-ß disruption control.

-The C-Mod research mission is to help establish the plasma physics and engineering requirements for a burning plasma tokamak experiment, with FY 2015 research focusing on experiments that address issues of ITER-relevant boundary and divertor physics, as well as disruption studies.
+The C-Mod research mission is to help establish the plasma physics and engineering requirements for a burning plasma tokamak experiment, with FY15 research focusing on experiments that address issues of ITER-relevant boundary and divertor physics, as well as disruption-mitigation studies.